nakul2234/TEProF/README.md

 ### Required Arguments

 **rmsk:** tabix formatted bed6 files with repeatmasker or other file that user wants to check start location for

+**rmskannotationfile:** a tab delimitted with 3 columns: subfamily class family

 **gencodeplusdic:** Dictionary of all gencode elements including introns and exons for the plus (+) strand